 An analysis of the family, I argue, brings these issues back to a very real social structure, one that is intimately linked with domestic abuse.
 Through analysing the modern family unit we can see many of the root cause of many of the cultural and gendered expectations Hill discusses, in particular the gendered ideas that men should be providers, protectors and there must be strong and in control, while women should be carers and nurturers, and therefore weak and at the mercy of their partners.
 These expectations, I argue, are built from family structures.

 This is important not just in understanding the causes of domestic abuse in a theoretical way, but it is also essential for us in dealing with the questions of how to address the issue.
-I think Hill’s response in the final chapter ‘Fixing It’ is excellent.
+I think Hill’s response in the final chapter ‘Fixing It’ bas a lot going for it.
 She rejects the notion that we fix this through changing attitudes, arguing that while this is important, it will not solve the problem in the short term, and in turn leaves many women to the mercy of abuse and violence while we hope that change will occur in the future.
 In turn she examined programs in High Point in the United States, which treated men as rational adults and forced them to take ownership over their violence, and of justice reinvestment in Broken Hill in Australia, which effectively moved resources out of punishment and instead invested in programs that addressed the root causes of these violence.
-These approaches seem effective, and should be examined as approaches that we could implement more widely.
+These approaches seem to have some things going for them, and should be examined further.

 Yet, what is notable, is that in these approaches, Hill almost moves away from the gender question entirely.
 She acknowledges patriarchy as a root cause, but does not, at least in a systemic way, address any effective solutions to dealing with it.
 This makes sense.
 If you frame patriarchy in the broad sense that Hill has, particularly as an abstracted structure from other realities, then it becomes near impossible to suggest any form of change apart from long term behavioural change.
 As Hill has rightfully argued, the evidence clearly suggests that this just doesn’t work.